Hotels in Belgrade & Rental Apartments in Belgrade

 TV size and age can go from small, old, Soviet-era boxes that should be in a museum to flat screen LCD or plasma.
 If TV is important to you, ask specific questions about the display and the shows you like — or dislike.
 English language TV programming in Belgrade does not overflow with current hits.
 (Or perhaps furnished apartments only offer less-than-premium cable packages?)

 Hotels in Belgrade

-Belgrade accommodation is plentiful and there are more than 150 Belgrade hotels, motels, inns, serviced apartments, hostels and a number of bread & breakfasts.
+Belgrade accommodation is plentiful and there are a couple hundred Belgrade hotels, motels, inns, serviced apartments, hostels and a number of bread & breakfasts.

-Google Maps has a good list of accommodations presented in no particular order.
+Google Maps has a good list of accommodations (currently about 147 locations) presented in no particular order.
 Some places have more than 100 guest reviews, others only a few, some have none.